cvasilak/katacoda-scenarios/pelion-device-simulator/step7.md

 [FOTA] Successfully installed MAIN component
 ...
 [FOTA INFO] fota.c:725: Rebooting.
-!! new firmware !!
-!! new firmware !!
-!! new firmware !!
-!! new firmware !!
-!! new firmware !!
 In single-partition mode.
 Creating path ./pal
 Start Device Management Client